The Curious Adventurers

 It is the only museum on the prestigious UNESCO world heritage list mainly because of the uniqueness of the museum.
 It includes a prestigious mansion, the only fully equipped printing workshop from the 16th century, the world's largest selection of Plantin and Moretus editions,...

-Walking through the house, you can admire the original wall coverings and creaking oak floors from the 16th century, but also the oldest printing presses in the world .
-Within the walls of the patrician house is a quiet garden where the noises from the city are blocked by the old buildings surrounding it.
+Walking through the house, you can admire the original 16th‑century wall coverings and the creaking oak floors, as well as some of the oldest printing presses in the world.
+Hidden within the walls of this patrician residence is a peaceful garden, where the sounds of the city fade away behind the surrounding historic buildings.

 Picture